 Undergraduate students may have negative attitudes about taking STEM courses because they lack self-efficacy and may experience considerable personal anxiety about technical subjects such as math and science and technology/engineering, as well as tinkering anxiety about laboratory activities.
 Many students perceive a lack of societal relevance of math and science and technology/engineering to themselves and their future lives and professional activities (Adelman, 1998).
 This lack of societal relevance refers to the relationship between technological products and services that improve individual lives and the benefits to society and the environment, e.g. high-tech prosthetic devices that allow amputees to climb mountains or energy efficient appliances that conserve resources.
 Women would be more attracted to engineering if they felt that their social goals could be met by studying engineering.
 As such, women do not persist toward STEM careers because they do not see the social good of a possible career choice in STEM.
-The combined effects of low self-efficacy, lack of societal relevance, and traditional teaching, creates barriers to students to take coursework that might benefit their future skills and perspective by taking coursework to improve their technical literacy and problem solving skills.
+The combined effects of low self-efficacy, lack of societal relevance, and traditional teaching methods, creates barriers to students taking coursework that might benefit their future skills, perspectives, technical literacy and problem solving skills.